idrinth-thalui/core/loading-screens/idrinthFollowerLoadingScreen1.md

 There is an Altmer warrior-merchant patrolling between Solitude and Riften.
-Maybe he will help you?
+He is usually willing to help.